mohankarthik/curated-links/README.md

 * Neural net [learns](https://arxiv.org/abs/1703.06891) "Dance Dance Revolution (DDR)"
 * A fun [project](https://github.com/jerpint/rubiks_cube_convnet) to solve a rubicks cube using a convolutional neural net.
 * Cool piece of [code](https://github.com/oarriaga/face_classification) using tensorflow / Keras and OpenCV to do emotion / gender classification from the face of a person.
+* And a recent [blog](https://research.googleblog.com/2018/03/using-evolutionary-automl-to-discover.html) from Google brain talks about allowing CNNs to evolve on their own and various different approaches we can take, so as to automatically generate models without having to hand craft or minimally hand craft things.

 ## Generic
 * DeepMind's new paper demonstrates how deep neural networks can be extended to generalize visually and symbolically.
 [Blog](https://deepmind.com/blog/learning-explanatory-rules-noisy-data/); [Paper](http://www.jair.org/media/5714/live-5714-10391-jair.pdf)